 I always get so nervous that no one is going to show.
 People always show up, so I don’t know why I continue to stress about it.
 Everything was going great until a HUGE wind storm came through.
 There were sprinkles and bowls flying every where.
 So we did what we had to do, packed it up, and went inside to our not fully furnished or fully decorated house.
 It was still a blast, and these banana splits were a huge hit.

 I had a few people not really sure if these would be good.
-I think they worried about the banana being mushy.
-I’ve never had that problem.
+Maybe you are worried about the banana being mushy.
+To be honest, I’ve never had that problem.
 They only fry for about 3 minutes, so if you are using yellow bananas, you’ll be great!

 Fried Banana Splits